Learn the B.A.S.I.C.S. of Insight Meditation

-Larry Yang teaches the basics of a simple practice you can do right now: insight meditation.
+Larry Yang teaches a simple practice you can do right now to gain clarity and better your life.

 The term “insight meditation” comes from the Pali word Vipassana.
 It is the ability to see clearly and deeply into what is unfolding in our lives.